 How to connect and log on to an Azure virtual machine running Windows

-If you are trying to connect to a Windows VM from a Mac, you need to install an RDP client for Mac like Microsoft Remote Desktop.
+To connect to a Windows VM from a Mac, you will need to install an RDP client for Mac such as Microsoft Remote Desktop.

 Connect to the virtual machine